MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-275-Performance-Reporting-System/subpart-C-Quality-Control-QC-Reviews/section-275.11.md

 (i) A household which had its case closed due to expiration of the certification period;

-(ii) A household denied food stamps under a disaster certification authorized by FNS;
+(ii) A household denied SNAP benefits under a disaster certification authorized by FNS;

 (iii) A household which withdrew an application prior to the agency's determination;